 And of course, there is some really high end accommodation, which is a wonderful Farm Stay where you get to laze around in renovated Cape Dutch cottages.
+They have also recently added glamping to their list!
 You can see more reviews and book your stay at Boschendal here.

 If you’d like to learn more about some of Boschendal’s initiatives and their “4 Cs” of conservation, community, commerce and celebration, then read on below.
 Otherwise, skip to our next winery on this list of best wineries near Cape Town.

 Nature is the focal point at Boschendal where they work hard on sustainability and organic produce.
 The farm is like a little village and they try not to source anything externally.

 If they do need to bring in produce, like milk, they do so from farms in the area with a similar organic and sustainable credo.
 They want to leave the earth in a better condition than what they found it in with an ambition to be the top experiential tourism provider in the world.